robertfmurdock/robertfmurdock.github.io/_posts/2023-05-15-JoyOfAgility.md

   - product
 ---

-# Thoughts on the book Joy of Agility

 So I recently took up a larger reading and re-reading project, to help better organize my own thoughts, and engage with the broader conversation regarding software collaboration.
 Basically, I want to get better at drawing parallels between my own line-of-thinking and what others think or are doing these days.

 With that in mind, I picked up a copy of Joshua Kerievsky's _Joy of Agility_.
 Let's rap about it!